Venetian painting: After Giorgione

 The long dominance of Titian in the Venetian painting scene could be a problem for other ambitious Venetian painters.
 Palma Vecchio (c.
 1480–1528) was slightly older than Titian, and apparently content to follow in the wake of the two great innovators; many easel paintings long attributed to Titian may actually be by him.
 His great-nephew, Palma il Giovane (1548/50–1628), Titian's pupil, much later played a similar role, using the styles of Tintoretto and Veronese.

 Lorenzo Lotto (c.
 1480–1556/57) was born in the city, but spent most of his mature career in the terraferma, especially Bergamo.
 He painted religious subjects and portraits in a highly individual and sometimes eccentric style, which despite their rich colouring have a restlessness that is at odds with the Venetian mainstream.

 Sebastiano del Piombo (c.
 1485–1547) accepted a good commission in Rome in 1511, and never worked in Venice again.
 But in Rome he soon found that Michelangelo was equally dominant, and began a long and complicated relationship with him; eventually they fell out.
 His style combined Venetian colour and Roman classical grandeur, and did something to spread Venetian style to the new centre of Italian painting.

 Paolo Veronese (1528–1588), from Verona in the Venetian terraferma, came to Venice in 1553, once he was established, commissioned to paint huge fresco schemes for the Doge's Palace, and stayed for the rest of his career.

 Although Tintoretto is sometimes classified as a Mannerist artist, he also incorporates Venetian and individualistic aspects.
 In his Miracle of the Slave (1548), the Mannerist features include the crowded scene, the twisting linking of figures (as in the central figures, from the foreshortened slave on the ground to the miraculous figure of St. Mark in the sky, through the turbaned, grey-robed figure), and the drama in the gestures and poses.
 But the colouring maintains the warm reds, golds and greens of the Venetian school, and the figures are arranged in real three-dimensional space, in contrast to the more compressed compositions of many Mannerist works, and with its intensely theatrical, stage-like display his painting is a forerunner of the Baroque.

 Jacopo Bassano (c.
-1510–1592), followed by the four sons in his workshop, developed an eclectic style, with influences not just from Titian but a range of other painters, which he then utilized for decades from his small hometown of Bassano del Grappa, some 65 km from Venice.
+1510–1592), followed by the four sons in his workshop, developed a rustic style which he practiced for decades from his small hometown of Bassano del Grappa, some 65 km from Venice.
 His sons continued to work in it long after his death; Baroque painting was very slow to appeal to the Venetian market.

 These are a few of the most outstanding in the great number of artists in the Venetian tradition, many originally from outside the Republic's territory.